 Q: What has been the high point in your career?

-A: I have just been awarded Fellowship of the Chartered Institute of Public Relations.
-That is definitely a high point.
+A: When I was awarded Fellowship of the Chartered Institute of Public Relations.
+That was definitely a high point.

 Each time I’ve got a new role I’ve also seen that as a high point.

 Q: When was the last time you laughed out loud?

 A: About a minute ago when I was asking my colleague what three words describe me!

 Q: Can women have it all?

 A: It depends on what your all is.

 I’m content and happy with who I am, what I have and where I am, so as far as I’m concerned I do have it ‘all’.